MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/create-otp.md

   - Tier1
 ms.custom: seo-marvel-apr2020
 ms.assetid: 678689e4-d547-499b-be64-7d8f16dd8668
-description: This article is for the IT administrator to learn about how to generate an OTP that will be shared with the system installer personnel.
+description: This article is for the IT administrator to learn about how to create a one-time password that will be shared with the system installer personnel.
 ---

-# Generating a one-time password
+# Create a one-time password

 A one-time password is used to provide authentication when someone is setting up and deploying Teams Rooms consoles that run on Windows without the need for a specific username and password used on the device.
 The one-time password is created in the Pro Management portal and only used for a first setup session of a Microsoft Teams Rooms.
 Each Teams Rooms console you're deploying in your organization will need its own one-time password.

 When someone is adding Teams Rooms consoles to your organization, the one-time password will be used for device authentication instead of a username and password that in the past was required to set up the console.

-## How to generate a one-time password
+## How to create a one-time password

-To generate a one-time password, perform the following steps:
+To create a one-time password, perform the following steps:

 1. Sign in to the Pro Management portal.
 1. On the left navigation pane, select **Planning > Resource accounts**.
 The **Resource accounts** page appears.